PuddletownDesign/Linux-Setups/local-development-server-with-virtualbox.md

 ## Where to go from here

 I recommend learning next [how to set up a production Debian server on Digital Ocean or other VPS](https://github.com/PuddletownDesign/Linux-Setups/blob/master/configuring-debian-server-on-digital-ocean.md).
-It's actually a lot easier.
-However security and more configuration is involved.

-Good luck!